danrot/danrot.github.io/_posts/2021-01-16-code-comments-are-mostly-a-violation-of-dry.md

 ---
 layout: post
-title: Some thoughts about comments in code
+title: Code comments are (mostly) a violation of DRY
 excerpt: Comments in code are quite often a code smell.
 Let's see what is suboptimal about comments and talk about some strategies to avoid them.

 tags: